in the USDA RD State Office no later than 4:30 p.m. on July 11, 2022.

 - Applicants must have the necessary background and experience with proven ability to perform the responsibility of repair and rehabilitation of low-income housing

-- Applicants are required to make quarterly progress reports and a final audit on their accomplishments
+- Applicants are required to submit quarterly reports to show grant progress.

 What is an eligible area?